durrantlab/webina/README.md

 docking boxes and user parameters.
 A text field provides a mock example of how to use command-line Vina with the specified parameters.
 Users can copy this example, modify it as needed, and paste it into their command-line terminals to run the desired calculation with the standard Vina executable.
+This subsection also includes links that allow the user to download the receptor/ligand PDBQT files for command-line use.

 __Starting the Webina Calculation.__ Once users click the "Start Webina" button, the Webina app will switch to the "Running Webina" tab while Webina